-\subsubsection{Orthogonal decompositions of the metric}
+\subsection{Orthogonal decompositions of the metric}

-An isometry $\chi: M\to \rr\times \Sigma$ such that $g= \chi^{*}(-\beta dt^{2}+ h_{t}d\rx^{2})$ as in Thm. \ref{theo4.1} is called an {\em orthogonal decomposition}.
+An isometry $\chi: M\to \rr\times \Sigma$ such that $g= \chi^{*}(-\beta dt^{2}+ h_{t}d\rx^{2})$ as in Theorem \ref{theo4.1} is called an {\em orthogonal decomposition}.
 Orthogonal decompositions are very useful to analyze Klein-Gordon equations on $(M, g)$.
-The decomposition in Thm. \ref{theo4.1} is related to the notion of {\em temporal functions}. \begin{definition} A smooth function $t: M\to \rr$ is called a {\em temporal function} if its gradient $\nabla t= g^{-1}dt$ is everywhere time-like and past directed.
-It is called a {\em Cauchy temporal function} if in addition its level sets $t^{-1}(T)$ are Cauchy surfaces for all $T\in t(M)$. \end{definition} Clearly if $\chi: M\to \rr\times \Sigma$ is the diffeomorphism in Thm. \ref{theo4.1} (3) then $t= \pi_{\rr}\circ \chi$, is a Cauchy temporal function.
+The decomposition in Theorem \ref{theo4.1} is related to the notion of {\em temporal functions}. \begin{definition} A smooth function $t: M\to \rr$ is called a {\em temporal function} if its gradient $\nabla t= g^{-1}dt$ is everywhere time-like and past directed.
+It is called a {\em Cauchy temporal function} if, in addition, its level sets $t^{-1}(T)$ are Cauchy surfaces for all $T\in t(M)$. \end{definition} Clearly, if $\chi: M\to \rr\times \Sigma$ is the diffeomorphism in Theorem \ref{theo4.1} (3), then $t= \pi_{\rr}\circ \chi$ is a Cauchy temporal function.

-Let now $t$ be a Cauchy temporal function.
-Without loss of generality we can assume that $t(M)= \rr$ and set $\Sigma\defeq t^{-1}(\{0\})$ which is a smooth, space-like Cauchy surface.
+Now let $t$ be a Cauchy temporal function.
+Without loss of generality we can assume that $t(M)= \rr$ and set $\Sigma\defeq t^{-1}(\{0\})$, which is a smooth, space-like Cauchy surface.
 We equip $M$ with an auxiliary complete Riemannian metric $\hat{h}$ and set

 which is a complete, time-like vector field.
-Since $\Sigma$ is a Cauchy surface, the integral curve through $x\in M$ intersects $\Sigma$ at a unique point $\psi(x)\in \Sigma$ and we set
+Since $\Sigma$ is a Cauchy surface, its integral curve through $x\in M$ intersects $\Sigma$ at a unique point $\psi(x)\in \Sigma$, and we set